One great way to learn about what the SRS is doing is to come to one of our monthly meetings.

 New to Robotics?

 There are many different options for getting started with robotics.
 It is our hope that we can help you build your own robot.
 Several of our members have put together information about some options, which you can read about here.
 How you approach this depends how much you think you can do and how much you want to purchase off the shelf.
 Robot kits offer a fairly quick way to get something running but that also steers the robot design in the direction chosen by the kit designer.
 This affords less personal creativity but quicker progress.

 SRS Workshop Robot Kit

 SRS Workshop Robots

 Whether you're just getting started in robotics or want to learn about more advanced topics, the SRS Workshop Robots are great choices.
-The basic kit enables you can explore robot design, construction, and programming.
-The Boe-bot Arduino UNO kit is simple and available for purchase for $125 (cash, check, or charge) by anyone interested, but only at our meetings.
-This kit is designed for the beginner and is only available through the SRS.
+The basic kits enables you can explore robot design, construction, and programming.
+The Boe-bot Arduino UNO kit is simple and available for purchase for $125 (cash, check, or charge) by anyone interested, but only in person at our meetings.
 It is not sold apart from our club or on our website.
-It was designed to encourage and promote the mission of the Society to build robots.
-Purchasers of the kit are encouraged to bring it to meetings, attend workshops, and participate in contests.
-Workshops are held monthly after the meetings to help builders and the kit comes with a wonderfully detailed manual walking you through everything from opening the box to complete programming of the robot to use all of its sensors, so they can be productive in their personal efforts between workshops.
+This kit is designed for the beginner to encourage and promote the mission of the Society to build robots.
+Purchasers of the kits are encouraged to bring them to meetings, attend workshops, and participate in contests.
+Workshops are held monthly after the meetings to help builders and the kit comes with a wonderfully detailed manual walking you through everything from opening the box to complete programming of the robot to use all of its sensors, so you can be productive in between workshops.